mattbroussard/mattbroussard.github.io/teaching/fall2014/pod/index.md

 Please request to join the [Facebook group](https://www.facebook.com/groups/622145304569459/).
 Note that you need a <tt>@utexas.edu</tt> email address to join.
 It's easy and quick to get one, just go [here](https://get.utmail.utexas.edu/).
 If you don't have a Facebook or don't want to join the group, I'll also be sending out this information via email, but generally Facebook is a nicer way to disseminate information less formally.

+Please also fill out the [Google Form](http://mattb.name/podform) so we can get some basic info about you.

 Feel free to [email](http://mattb.name/contact) or Facebook message me anytime with questions or concerns.
 You can also contact our CNS Lead Facilitator, [Chelsea Weitekamp](mailto:chelseaweitekamp@gmail.com).

 <!--